JoeyStanley/jekyll-for-designers/cv.md

 ### Oral Presentations

 **Joseph A. Stanley**, Jon Forrest, Lelia Glass, & Margaret E. L. Renwick.
 "Perspectives on Georgia vowels: From legacy to syncrhony."
 The American Dialect Society Annual Meeting.
 Washington, D.C., January 6, 2022.
+<a href="/downloads/220106-ADS-Georgia.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley** & Lisa Morgan Johnson.
 "Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
 The 96th Annual Meeting of the Linguistic Society of America.
 Washington, D.C.
 January 6--9, 2022.
+<a href="/downloads/220107-ADS-MTurk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley**.
 "Order of Operations in Sociophonetic Data Analysis."
 New Ways of Analyzing Variation 49.
 Online.
 October 19--24, 2021.
 <a ref="https://www.youtube.com/watch?v=8TEip-Fixyw" class="video" target="_blank" title="open a youtube video of this presentation in a new window"></a>